 Fatty Liver Disease is characterized by the buildup of fat in liver cells.
 When fat accumulation is not due to excessive alcohol consumption, it is referred to as Non-Alcoholic Fatty Liver Disease (NAFLD).
 If NAFLD progresses and leads to liver inflammation, it is known as Non-Alcoholic Steatohepatitis (NASH).
 Both conditions can affect liver function and overall health.

-Diagnosis is typically made through a combination of blood tests, liver function tests, imaging studies such as ultrasound or MRI, and sometimes liver biopsy to assess the extent of liver damage.
+Diagnosis is typically made through blood tests, liver function tests, imaging studies such as ultrasound or MRI, and sometimes liver biopsy to assess the extent of liver damage.

 Yes, in many cases, lifestyle changes such as weight loss, improved diet, and increased physical activity can reverse NAFLD and prevent the progression to NASH.
 Early intervention is key to reversing the disease.